I've been thinking about building a survival water plan for quite a long time.

 This blog isn't geared to be political or to be a scaremongering tool to make money somehow.

-I love the water purification products on this site and I want everyone to be healthy.
+I love the water filtration products on our site and we want everyone to be healthy.

 This ties into health and ultimately life and that's why it's critical you continue reading.